SAME (tractors)

 S.A.M.E., an acronym for Società Accomandita Motori Endotermici, is an Italian agricultural machinery manufacturer.
 The company was founded in 1942 in Treviglio (Bergamo), Italy, by the brothers Francesco and Eugenio Cassani.
 SAME main products are tractors and front loaders.
-The company is now part of the SDF Group.
+The company is now part of the SDF.

 History

 From 1927 to post-WWII

 In 1927, the brothers Francesco and Eugenio Cassani designed and built the Cassani 40CV agricultural tractor.
 This was powered by a Diesel engine, a form of propulsion that had begun to be used in industrial, military and rail vehicle applications since the 1920s.
 The engine was a two stroke horizontal two-cylinder unit with a capacity of 12,723 cm3 producing forty horsepower at 550 rpm, with wick ignition, a compressed air starter system with pressurised air tank air, 4 speeds (3 FWD and 1 REV) and a top speed of 15 km/h.
 This tractor was sold at a price of 28,000 Lire.
 The tractor designed by Cassani was sold under license by Officine Gaetano Barbieri in Castelmaggiore.

 Established in 1942, the newly formed company SAME initially manufactured petrol and diesel engines for civil and industrial applications such as winches, cranes, ploughs and fire-fighting pumps.
 In 1946, SAME introduced its first motor mower models, powered by an 8 HP petrol engine.